 - Explorer's Café

 Bring your ticket, reservation, pre-paid parking (optional), ID and face covering with you to the park.
-You'll receive your tasting lanyard at the park turnstile (after security and temperature check).

 The following shops are open: